lanainland/lanainland.github.io/_art/heuchera.md

 category: botanical
 ---

-Heuchera plants, also known as Coral Bells, have colourful foliage and small flowers.
-Above is a sketch of its bell-shaped flowers and long stems in pen and watercolour.
+Heucheras are also known as Coral Bells and have small bell-shaped flowers that cluster on thin, long stems.
+What first attracted me to this plant are its colourful leaves that stay vibrant throughout the year even when flowering season is over.
+There are several varieties with different coloured leaves.

 ![heuchera leaf](./assets/img/art/botanical/heuchera/heuchera_purple.jpg){: width="70%"}